 Through special arrangements with SOPHAS, WES will deliver its credential evaluation report directly to SOPHAS by secure electronic transmission.
 This expedites the delivery of the evaluation report—as well as images of the applicant’s verified transcripts—to SOPHAS and allows SOPHAS to process the report most efficiently.

 U.S. applicants who have attended post-secondary institutions outside of the U.S. as part of a study-abroad program at a U.S. college or university, do not need to provide a WES evaluation of their foreign coursework as long as it is noted on their U.S. transcript.

-Please note: Upon admission to IUPUI, international students will be required to provide the Indiana University Office of International Affairs with original transcripts from all universities attended in the US and abroad.
+Please note: Upon admission to IUPUI, international students will be required to provide the Indiana University Office of International Affairs with original transcripts from all universities attended in the U.S. and abroad.

 Prove English proficiency by providing either official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores

 The preferred minimum English language test scores for admission to the Fairbanks School of Public Health are:

-- Internet-based TOEFL: minimum score of 100
+Internet-based TOEFL: minimum score of 100

-- Computer-based TOEFL: minimum score of 250
+Computer-based TOEFL: minimum score of 250

-- Paper-based TOEFL: minimum score of 600
+Paper-based TOEFL: minimum score of 600

-- IELTS (total band score): minimum score of 7
+IELTS (total band score): minimum score of 7